Yasir326/YouScribe/README.md

 ## 🏗️ Architecture

-Youscribe follows a monolithic architecture with modular components:
+YouLearnNow follows a monolithic architecture with modular components:

 - **Auth Module**: Integrates with Kinde for user registration, login, and token management.
 - **Transcript Module**: Fetches and processes YouTube video transcripts.